mabel-dev/opteryx.dev/docs/sql-reference/data-types.md

 All `TIMESTAMP` and values read from datasets are coerced to nanosecond precision timestamps.

+The default precision for `TIMESTAMP` is milliseconds, values not in this precision may be converted to this precision as handled internally.

 ### Numbers

 Hex literals can be provided using `0x` prefix, for example `0xc0ffee` is handled as the integer `12648430`.